OperationCode/resources_api/CONTRIBUTING.md

 	```
 * Following my example, `git branch`, would output "creatingContributionGuide" in my terminal.

-* Once you have finished working on your issue, push your changes to your own github repo, and then head back to this repo, to make a pull request.
+* Once you have finished working on your issue, push your changes to your own github repo, and then submit a pull request.

 * To return to your main `master` branch, type the follwing command in your terminal.